ishspsy/MKerW-A/Other_functions/README.md

 - [**projcapped**](https://github.com/ishspsy/MKerW-A/blob/master/Other_functions/projcapped)
-:  this subdirectory includes "projection.m" function that is used in "clus_sim_update0_2.m".
+:  this subdirectory includes "projection.m" function that is used in "clus_sim_update_embedded.m".
 This was developed by Weiran Wang and the related paper is "Projection onto the capped simplex".